alexander-malyshkin/CinemaApi/README.md

     - We will need the GUID of the reservation, it is only possible to do it while the seats are reserved.
     - It is not possible to buy the same seat two times.
     - Expired reservations (older than 10 minutes) cannot be confirmed.

-The solution includes the proto of Provided API and a small piece of code that tries to connect with the GRPC API, but it does not work.

 ### Caching and resilience pipelines